Glenmark starts clinical trials for potential COVID-19 drug in India

 Having internally developed the active pharmaceutical ingredients (API) and the formulations for the product, the company filed the product for clinical trials with the DCGI and has received approval for conducting the trial on mild to moderate patients, Glenmark Pharmaceuticals said in a statement.

-The Mumbai-based company is the first pharmaceutical company in India to be given an approval by the regulator to start the trial on COVID-19 patients in the country, it added.
+The Mumbai-based company is the first pharmaceutical company in India to be given approval by the regulator to start the trial on COVID-19 patients in the country, it added.

 Favipiravir has demonstrated activity against influenza viruses and has been approved in Japan for the treatment of novel influenza virus infections, it added.